join DYT Insider

 It all starts with the ‘Why’.
 Simon Sinek talks about this in his book, Start With Why.
 For starters, learn your why3 and have an open and candid discussion with your executive management.
 Understanding the purpose of your company and your product’s mission is key.
 Here is a simple set of steps that I recommend you try –

 Use this timeline as a way to have meaningful conversations with your executive management.
-You can download a vision-execution template I use at the end of this article.

 In his article The Alternative to Roadmaps5, Marty Cagan argues against the use of roadmaps and advocates the use of systems like OKR and high-integrity commitments.
 He positions roadmaps as a tool that works against empowering product teams, and it’s one of the most common problems I’ve seen.